codingblocks/qit.cloud/test-plan.md

 # QIT #

-- MVP Test Plan 1.0
+- MVP Test Plan 1.10
-- Versioned for Core User Experience 1.0; produced on 24 January, 2018
+- Versioned for Core User Experience 1.0; produced on 25 January, 2018
 - Plan produced by Arlene Andrews (@ArleneAndrews)
-- Initial plan
+- Modification to include more test activity and data locations

 ## Introduction ##
 This is a master-level plan to insure that all of the areas of the QIT Core User Experience have unit and end-to-end tests.
 With many active and not always consistent improvements, this plan will assure that all the important areas have unit tests, and that both **online** and **offline** **end-to-end** tests are created, maintained and checked on a regular basis.